 - raw cacao nibs instead of sugar whenever possible

-This diet focuse on food that come from hunting .
-Eating meals that are suppsed to be comparable to those that early humans consumed before the development of farming and agriculture are part of the paleolithic or Paleo diet.
+This diet focuses on food that comes from hunting.
+Eating meals that are supposed to be comparable to those that early humans consumed before the development of farming and agriculture are part of the Paleolithic or Paleo diet.
 The diet mostly consists of the following:

 However, processed foods, grains, beans, potatoes, cereals, dairy products, and eggs are prohibited.

 There is proof that a Paleo diet can help reduce tiredness and improve the quality of life in patients.
 However, because the diet cuts out many large food groups, it may develop the risk of nutritional insufficiencies.
 MS patients must work with their healthcare team to ensure that their nutritional needs are adequately met.

 Diet Rich In Fiber

 Fiber is important for every person, especially those with multiple sclerosis, as it helps to nourish gut bacteria and can help manage cholesterol levels.
 Fiber also helps maintain regular bowel movements, reducing constipation and increasing your energy level by increasing the speed of food digestion.